 - However, if you find that you are being charged when callling the Helpline from a mobile phone, you can notify the Women's Aid support worker who answers your call, and they will call you right back if this is safe for you.

 - Then you can call your mobile service provider's customer service number to request that these charges are taken off, and that you are no longer charged for 1800 numbers.

 - At times, new phones come with an automatic block on 1800 numbers.
 If you find you are blocked, then call your mobile provider's customer service number and ask to have the block removed, which they should be able to do straight away.

 Will the Helpline number show up on my bill?

 - It will not appear on your Eir phone bill.
 However, please check with your home or mobile service provider (O2, Vodafone, etc) to make sure.
 We cannot guarantee that the number will not appear.
 The number may also appear in the call log of your mobile phone.
 Read more about phone safety here.

 Who will answer my call?

-What kind of support is given via the Helpline?
+What kind of support is given by the Helpline?

-Helpline workers can refer you to a local domestic violence support service or women's refuge.
-They can also provide you with a range of information on finance, housing, children, court orders and social welfare.
+- Helpline workers can refer you to a local domestic violence support service or women's refuge.
+We can also provide you with a range of information on finance, housing, children, court orders and social welfare.